seunboy1/Income-predictor/README.md

 # Income-predictor
-Quick intro into the world of distributed machine learning.
 This demonstration will provide an end-to-end solution that provides machine learning predictive capabilities.
 Here i will be leveraging some distributed services to launch an EMR cluster configured and pre-installed with Apache Spark for the purpose of training a machine learning model using a decision tree.